Kinetic freeze-out properties from transverse momentum spectra of pions in high energy proton-proton collisions: Summary and conclusion

-In the case of considering the two components together, the mean transverse momentum and the initial temperature increase approximately linearly with the increase of logarithmic collision energy.
-From a few GeV to above 10 TeV, the collision system takes place possibly two main transitions.
-At around 10 GeV, a transition from a baryon-dominated to a meson-dominated intermediate and final states takes place.
-From dozes of GeV to above 10 TeV, a transition from a meson-dominated to a parton-dominated intermediate state takes place, though both final states are meson-dominated.
-It is a long-term target to search for the critical energy at which a parton-dominated intermediate state appears initially. \\
+In the case of considering the two components together, the mean transverse momentum and the initial temperature increase obviously with the increase of logarithmic collision energy in the considered energy range.
+From a few GeV to above 10 TeV, the collision system takes place possibly a transition at around 10 GeV, where the transition from a baryon-dominated to a meson-dominated final state takes place.
+No matter what a structure appears, the energy range around 10 GeV is a special one due to the slope of $T_0$ excitation function having large variation.
+Indeed, the mentioned energy range is needed further study in the future. \\ \\ \\ {\bf Appendix: Fit results from $AA$ collisions} \\